 You should always be checking to see if you can get a better deal on your insurance.
 With road tax on the rise, reducing your car insurance costs are a must.
 Lots of companies are also offering 12 months home insurance for the price of nine, or 25% off when you buy online.
 Click here to compare home insurance premiums.

-Tumble dryers are one of the most power hungry appliances in the home.
-They take twice as much power to dry your clothes as they do to wash them.
+Tumble dryers are one of the most power-hungry appliances in the home.
+They use twice as much power to dry your clothes as washing machines do to wash them.
 According to the Energy Saving Trust, only 35% of us have a tumble dryer.
 Those who don’t are already ahead in the energy saving race.
 Those who do can save easily by ditching the tumble dryer altogether.
-Or if you are really attached, try spin drying your clothes before putting them in the tumble dryer.
+If you are really attached, try spin-drying your clothes before putting them in the tumble dryer.
 This way they won’t take as long to dry in the tumble dryer.
 You can also dry your clothes outside or on radiators, and then just finish them off in the tumble dryer.

 Another alternative to the tumble dryer is the brilliant Dry-Soon heated towel airer from Lakeland.
 It costs less than 6p an hour to run and will dry up to 15 kg of washing in around three hours.